 3. Attendance at meetings

-The quorum for the committee is five members to include the Chair of the Trust (or the vice chair of the committee in their absence), one non-executive and one executive director.
+The quorum for the committee is five members to include the chair of the committee (or the vice chair of the committee in their absence), one non-executive and one executive director.
 Deputies will count towards the quorum and attendance rates.
 Attendance will be monitored as part of the Annual Report on the Committee’s performance to the Board of Directors and members are expected to attend at least 75 per cent of committee meetings.

 The Committee may invite other managers and staff of the Trust or other NHS bodies, and general auditors to attend meetings, in a non-voting capacity.